 A frequent question asked by a lot of persons is how to increase your testosterone levels with a diet.
-One thing is clear while searching the specialty literature that between testosterone and a diet there is a complicated relationship.
-For example, macronutrients have different effects on testosterone, on short term there is an effect and the same nutrient has another effect on the long term.
+One thing is clear while searching the specialty literature, that between testosterone and a diet there is a complicated relationship.
+For example, macronutrients have different effects on testosterone, in the short term, there is an effect and the same nutrient has another effect on the long term.

-During a research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
-From this experiment, the researchers set the conclusion that the simple carbohydrates consumption increases the levels of glucose in the blood are bad for the testosterone levels.
-But we know that for the long term the carbohydrates contribution supports the testosterone levels.
-Poor carbohydrates diet reduce the testosterone, that is the reason that is good to eat complex carbohydrates from integral sources.
+During research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
+From this experiment, the researchers set the conclusion that the simple carbohydrates consumption increases the levels of glucose in the blood and are bad for the testosterone levels.
+But we know that for the long term, the carbohydrates contribution supports the testosterone levels.
+Poor carbohydrates diet reduces the testosterone, that is the reason why we should eat complex carbohydrates from integral sources.

-In this article, we will discuss the relationship between diet, hormones and physical appearance.
+In this article, we will discuss the correlation between diet, hormones and physical appearance.

-Instant and a frequent increase of the glucose leads to the reduced testosterone levels.
+Instant and frequent increase in glucose leads to reduced testosterone levels.

 The low ratio between carbohydrates and proteins leads to the testosterone decrease.

 In order to have high testosterone levels, you need to eat carbohydrates.
-It is recommended vegetables, fruits, and steamed grains.
+It is recommended to consume vegetables, fruits, and steamed grains.

 Carbohydrates contribution influence physical performance and the relation between testosterone and cortisol.

-If the main purpose is to loose weight or the muscle building, then the carbohydrates are reduced, because in this case the physical performances should not be to the maximum.
+If the main purpose is to lose weight or muscle building, then the carbohydrates are reduced, because in this case, the physical performances should not be to the maximum.
 As well as there should be used only complex and integral carbohydrates, necessary healthy proteins and fats.
 Carbohydrates should be eaten in the afternoon or late in the evening around your training.

 Testosterone and other androgenic hormones are produced from the cholesterol that is taken from the diet fats.
-The researchers show that the fat decrease from 40% to 20% causes a significant testosterone decrease.
-As well as the vegetarians that have a low contribution of fats towards omnivorous have a low testosterone level.
+The researches show that the fat decrease from 40% to 20% causes a significant testosterone decrease.
+As well, the vegetarians that have a low contribution of fats have a low testosterone level.

 The calorie restriction leads to the anabolic hormones and muscle mass decrease.

-Other studies have shown that the same mechanism works in men, a fact that suggests that when a serious caloric deficiency exists the testosterone levels are reduced indifferently of the fats contribution.
+Other studies have shown that the same mechanism works in men, a fact that suggests that when a serious caloric deficiency exists the testosterone levels are reduced indifferently of the contribution of the fat.
 Usually, the muscle mass is lost because of the catabolic medium favored by the cortisol increase and calorie deficiency.
 When a weight loss diet is followed it is good to be eaten caloric meals from time to time in order to prevent the muscle mass loss.
-Avoid to drastically reduce the calories.
-As lower is the calorie contribution as much muscle mass is lost and the hormones levels are lower.
+Avoid to drastically reduce calories.
+As lower is the calorie contribution as much muscle mass is lost and the levels of the hormone are lower.